diqing-SHU/leetcode-practice/README.md

 1. We can use `enumerate()` to get both index and value at the same time:
 2. Python built in Tim Sort is smart enough, so if we provide 2 sorted list for it to merge.
 It can do it in O(n)!

+---

+#### 2020-09-14

+Back to the routine again.
+Finished 3 house robber questions.

+1. `tuple` is a constant array (immutable)

+---

+#### 2020-09-14

+Back to the routine again.
+Finished 3 house robber questions.

+1. `tuple` is a constant array (immutable)

+---

+#### 2020-09-22

+I did push as much recently.
+Time to get back to normal.

+1. `Boyer-Moore Voting Algorithm` is very useful for solving Major Elements questions